 - Display a cookie banner on a user’s first visit to your website.

-- Inform users of the cookies you use, their purposes in the cookie banner.
+- Inform users of the cookies you use, and their purposes.

 - Collect users’ active consent to cookies.